gravesee/timbr/vignettes/timbr.md

 sink()
 ```

-## What about that baseline model
+## What about out logistic regression model?

 We can do more than just output new fields into Xeno, though.
 Let's see if any
 of our flags want to come into our logistic regression model.
-Let's add just the
+Let's add the top
-top two nodes to our dataset and see how the logistic model performs.
+nodes to our dataset and see how if they want to come into our logistic model.

 First we will add our best-performing nodes to the original titanic dataset.